petevieira/makotori-hugo/content/cultivation arts/jedi.md

 1. **There is no emotion, there is peace**
     - This principle guides all meditations and interactions with others.
     - It reaffirms the ideal to act without recklessness and view the actions of others through the pure lens of the Unifying Force.
+    - Is the emotion appropriate for the context?
+An emotion is not a problem in and of itself, but how it forms, and how the experience informs our actions can be.
+    - Peace is to not engage in conflict with yourself; it is to accept emotion and use it as information to remain congruent in the situation.
+    - Your emotional content does not have to become an action.
 1. **There is no ignorance, there is knowledge**
     - Those who don't understand this are quick to fear